amansahani/intership-project/README.md

 ### Note that the project is already configured, the model is migrated and sqlite database has the data for all three apps, books, data visualization and students form.

+### Run the project using python3 manage.py runserver

 Welcome to the Accuknox Internship project configuration documentation.
 This Django project is organized into three distinct apps: Books, CSVDB, and Students, each serving a specific purpose within the project.

 ## Main URLs Configuration